Women in Astronomy Awards

 3. Nominations collected through an online form.

-5. The review panel is sent the nominations, along with a scoring sheet based on the eligibility and award criteria.
+5. The review panel receives the nominations, along with a scoring sheet based on the eligibility and award criteria.

-6. Reviewers score independently and return their scoring sheets to AfNWA board for collating.
+6. All reviewers score independently and return their scoring sheets to AfNWA Board for collating.

-7. Reviewers hold a virtual meeting to make final decision early career award.
+7. Reviewers hold a virtual meeting to make final decision on both awards.

 9. Outcomes are publicised – emailed to individuals and shared on afnwa.org and AfAS websites.